itskarthicklakshmanan/pttparseR/README.md

 pttparseR
 =========

-A simple interface to parse ptt file of bacterial genome
+A simple Shiny based interface to parse ptt file of bacterial genome

 Usage: